TIBCOSoftware/flogo/README.md

 Edge devices have the potential for producing millions or even billions of events at rapid intervals, often times the events on their own are meaningless, hence the need to provide basic streaming operations against the slew of events.

-A native streaming action as part of the Project Flogo Stack accomplishes the following primary objectives:
+A native streaming action as part of the Project Flogo Ecosystem accomplishes the following primary objectives:

 - Enables apps to implement basic streaming constructs in a simple pipeline fashion
 - Provides non-persistent state for streaming operations